Allusions to Greek Mythology are all over the place in the modern world.

 - The billion dollar satellite named Olympus was destroyed soon after being launched into space.
 One of the proofs that Greek Gods exist.

 The 24th and last letter in the Greek alphabet.

-- Famous quality watch maker and official timer of the modern Olympic Games.
+- Omega is the famous quality watch maker and official timer of the modern Olympic Games.

 - The saying, “I am the Alpha and the Omega,” is definitely better suited as something Zeus would say.
 He’s Greek after all.

 - Omega-3 is a natural unsaturated fatty acid found in fish oil which can reduce blood cholesterol.

 - In the movie ‘Revenge of the Nerds’ the guys from Lambda Lambda Lambda are affiliated with the frat house Omega-Mu.

 - Giant business database software company.